post-programming/post-programming/README.md

 It automates every aspect of web/app developers occupation

 #### Cloud Computing
-It reduces cost of devops computing to zero and generates cloud deployment graphs
+It reduces cost of devops to zero and generates zero-cost cloud computing deployment graphs

 #### Business Intelligence (BI)
 Traditional BI softwares are vendor-locked and domain-locked, guided by domain-driven design, whereas it unlocks a <br/> BI Tool i.e. draw.io for exposing asynchronous domain-agnostic Turing complete mathematics to non-programmers/partial-programmers